zaborch1k/sh1t-plus-plus/README.md

 # **SH1T ++ (Sigmy Hotyat 1zuchyt' This!)**
 ## Why Do **You** Need to Use It Errday?
+## We have a whole universe of satisfied customers:

 > *"If You A **Sigma**, Start Using This Right Now"* - Ilon ~~M~~Cask